JEmanuel1806/depth_normals/README.md

 **Purpose:**

 This project serves as a preprocessing step to enhance point cloud data by generating reliable normal information, which is crucial for accurate surface reconstruction.

+**Dependencies:**
+GLEW is used for managing OpenGL extensions across platforms. (includes/GL) GLFW is used for cross-platform window management. (includes/GLFW) GLM is used for matrix operations. (includes/glm) STB_IMAGE is used for texture loading and processing. (includes/.)